Inkybo/research-project/README.md

 # research-project
 summer 2020 research project

-This research project was conducted from may to august 2020.
+This research project was conducted for twelve weeks from may to august 2020.